The Missing Cross to Purity

 Therefore such must be exhorted,

-for such never knew the purchase of the truth,
+for they never knew the purchase of the truth,

 and if they did, they have sold it.

-And, friends, forget not the assembling of yourselves together,
+And, friends, do not forget the assembling of yourselves together,

 as the manner of some is, and was;